okatsn/ExampleContainer/.devcontainer/vscode_devcontainer.md

 ```

+> ⚠️ When you apply directly this repository, **remember to rename** all the keyword *ExampleContainer* and *example-container* to the corresponding folder name and your project name.

 ### Brief note for `devcontainer.json`
 `devcontainer.json` defines how to access (or create) a development container.
 It does the followings: